MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/open-support-ticket-when-dataflow-refresh-completes.md

 ms.service: powerquery
 ms.reviewer: kvivek
 ms.topic: conceptual
-ms.date: 12/15/2020
+ms.date: 11/16/2021
 ms.author: mideboer
 ---

 # Open a ticket when a dataflow refresh fails

 When your dataflow refresh completes or has been taking longer than expected, you might want your support team to investigate.
-With this tutorial, you can automatically open a support ticket, create a message in a queue or Service Bus or add an item to Azure DevOps to notify your support team.
+With this tutorial, you can automatically open a support ticket, create a message in a queue or Service Bus, or add an item to Azure DevOps to notify your support team.

 In this tutorial, we make use of Azure Service Bus.
 For instructions on how to set up an Azure Service Bus and create a queue, go to [Use Azure portal to create a Service Bus namespace and a queue](/azure/service-bus-messaging/service-bus-quickstart-portal).